makoConstruct/termpose/README.md

 You might say they pair things.
 You might also say that a colon invokes the first thing as a function of the second thing.
 Either interpretation is valid.

 ```
-print:"chill"
+print:"maybe"
 ```

-If you chose to chain these commas for a series of chained one-parameter invocations, you could.
+If you wanted to invoke a series of chained one-parameter invocations, you could.

 ```
-print: to_lowercase: duplicate_back_letter: "CHIL"
+print:to_lowercase:reverse:"EBYAM"
 ```

 Would translate to

 ```
-print(to_lowercase(duplicate_back_letter(CHIL)))
+print(to_lowercase(reverse(EBYAM)))
 ```

-You might notice the quote marks around "CHILL" went away in the translation.
+You might notice the quote marks around "EBYAM" were omitted away in the translation.
 Quotes are for including whitespace in atoms.
 If you aren't using any whitespace within the atom string, they aren't needed.
 Here are some more typical examples of the quote syntax:

 ```
 print "a string"